-Music therapy services currently provide services at Main Campus (Burnet), College Hill, and StarShine.
+Music therapy services currently provide services at our Burnet Campus, College Hill, and StarShine.
 Art therapy services are currently provided at our College Hill location.

-Four full time music therapists currently provide one-to-one and group music therapy sessions at the Base location, including the oncology, bone marrow transplant, surgical, gastroenterology, neurology, cardiology, psychiatry, physical rehabilitation, neonatal intensive care, cardiology intensive care, and pediatric intensive care units.
+Four full time music therapists currently provide one-to-one and group music therapy sessions at our Burnet Campus, including the oncology, bone marrow transplant, surgical, gastroenterology, neurology, cardiology, psychiatry, physical rehabilitation, neonatal intensive care, cardiology intensive care, and pediatric intensive care units.

 Living with a psychiatric illness can be stressful.
 The creative arts therapists at College Hill help children and adolescents nurture their innate creative abilities as a way of connecting with the healthy elements of themselves and working through maladaptive ways of living.

 Using art and music creation, children and adolescents in creative arts therapy sessions may work on:

 - Expression of feelings, especially those that are difficult to put into words

 - Coping with psychiatric symptoms, including anxiety, depression, and psychosis